High Heels With Secrets: 19 Functional Shoes You Won’t Believe Exist

 Tamara Mellon "Sweet Revenge" Leather Legging BootsTamara Mellon “Sweet Revenge” Leather Legging Boots

-Who said you can’t clean the floor in high heels?
-This conversation piece is fashioned from various cleaning products, sponges, fabrics, beads. acrylic, and rhinestones.
+Who says you can’t clean the floor in style?
+This eye-catching conversation piece is crafted from everyday cleaning products—sponges, fabrics, beads, acrylic, and rhinestones—transformed into a pair of high-fashion heels.

 Handmade 'The Cleaning Lady' Heels